Which school do you want to support?

 If your son or daughter shows a pattern of low scores on the CAASPP tests, hear the alarm bell.
 Don't ignore it.
 Don't let yourself be easily reassured.
 Few students make it to and through college with a pattern of low standardized test scores, even if their grades are OK.
 Talk to a counselor.
 Figure out what's standing in the way and do something about it.

-The success of a school is a reflection of the success of its students, both in the short-term and the long term.
+The success of a school is a reflection of the success of its students, both in the short- and long-terms.
 Successful schools should advance or accelerate the academic achievement of each student, with particular focus on ensuring that specific groups of students are not falling behind.

 But let's take it a step at a time.
 The next lesson focuses on the success of students.